 Pilates Mat & Reformer

 Tabitha has been doing Pilates on a weekly basis for the past 3 years.
 Her motivating motto is, “This is the one body I get to have, so I have to do the best I can with it.”
 Tabitha is a STOTT trained pilates instructor.
 She brings a wealth of knowledge to her classes providing participants a challenging experience through very intentional movement.

 Diagnosed with Fibromyalgia in 2010 and through diet, exercise, and acupuncture has learned to manage pain without daily medication.
 Her hobbies include hiking and the outdoors, reading and travel.
-Her primary focus in teaching mat class is to focus on movements and postures that decrease pain and promote strength and flexibility.
+Her primary focus in teaching Pilates is to focus on movements and postures that decrease pain and promote strength and flexibility.

 Kristen Linck, BS, CPT

 Kristen is an Certified Exercise Physiologist and Personal Trainer through ACSM.
 She graduated with her bachelor’s degree in Exercise and Sports Science with a Fitness and Nutrition Option, from Oregon State University – GO BEAVS!

 After graduation, she started working two jobs in her hometown of Bend, Oregon.
 She began her fitness career in a local gym as a Personal Trainer and quickly moved up to Assistant Manager/Fitness Manager (all while additionally working full-time as a Physical Therapy Aide).
 She applied knowledge gained from the Physical Therapists and incorporated it to her personal training exercises at the local gym.
 This was how she discovered her passion for educating and training others in rehabilitative and strength training exercises.